onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 **VNF/PNF Guidelines**

--  Describes VNF/PNF environment and overview of requirements
+-  Describes VNF/PNF environment and overview of requirements.

 *VNF Requirements*

--  VNF development readiness requirements (Design, Resiliency, Security, and DevOps)
+-  VNF development readiness requirements (Design, Resiliency, Security, and DevOps).

--  Requirements for how VNFs interact and utilize ONAP
+-  Requirements for how VNFs interact and utilize ONAP.

 -  Provides recommendations and standards for building Heat templates compatible with ONAP.